The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Introduction

 Hopf bifurcation provides a natural sufficient condition for oscillation, and consequently figures often in the work referenced above.
 Determining the capacity of a network for Hopf bifurcation is essentially a {\em local} problem, and potentially more tractable than other approaches to finding oscillation.
 Although still often challenging, the powerful machinery of bifurcation theory is at our disposal.

+Here we concern ourselves with finding the smallest bimolecular CRNs capable of Hopf bifurcation.
+By this we mean bimolecular networks having fewest species and reactions amongst all bimolecular networks admitting Hopf bifurcation; but we note that alternative characterisations of minimality are possible.
+This is discussed further in Section~\ref{secoutline} below.

-Here we concern ourselves with finding the simplest and smallest CRNs capable of nondegenerate Hopf bifurcation.
-In fact, by applying a range of different approaches, we are able to write down {\em all} bimolecular CRNs admitting Hopf bifurcation which are of minimal size in a natural sense.
-We are also able to show which of these networks admit bifurcations of higher codimension, and prove the existence of more than one periodic orbit in several of these networks.
+By applying a range of different approaches, we are able to write down {\em all} bimolecular CRNs which are of minimal size in the above sense and admit Hopf bifurcation.
+We are also able to find which of these networks admit bifurcations of higher codimension, and prove the existence of more than one periodic orbit in several of these networks.

+Some of the techniques and symbolic computations we use to analyse small networks in this paper rapidly grow in complexity with network size.
+However, results on small networks can naturally be combined with inheritance results, such as those gathered and developed in \cite{banajisplitreacs}, which tell us under what circumstances dynamical behaviours including oscillation in a CRN can be inferred from an analysis of its subnetworks.
+In the concluding section we illustrate how the results of this paper can be combined with inheritance results to make predictions about Hopf bifurcation in larger networks.